victor7stepanov/plugin-select/README.md

 My learning application in which I created a plugin that renders select with pre-established elements.

-Used technologies and tools: SCSS, Vanilla JS, WebStorm, Parcel, Firebase (for hosting).
+Used technologies and tools: SCSS, BEM, Vanilla JS, WebStorm, Parcel, Firebase (for hosting).